meg-simula/meg-simula.github.io/index.md

 <h3>Current research projects </h3>

+<p>2026-03-02: We are <a href="https://www.simula.no/careers/job-openings/phd-position-in-scientific-computing-next-generation-digital-twin-algorithms">hiring a PhD candidate</a> for the DigiCells project! </p>

+[DigiCells: Next-generation digital twins for biological cell environments](https://www.simula.no/research/projects/digicells-next-generation-digital-twins-biological-cell-environments), funded by the Enabling technologies Portfolio, Research Council of Norway, 2026--2029 (Project leader and Principal investigator)

 [K. G. Jebsen Centre for Brain Fluid Research](https://www.med.uio.no/klinmed/forskning/sentre/kg-jebsen-hjerneveske/), funded by the K. G. Jebsen Foundation, 2024--2029 (Deputy Director and Principal investigator)

 [FEniCS in the Wild: Next-generation simulation and learning in imaging-based biomedicine](https://www.simula.no/about/news/funding-awarded-next-generation-simulation-learning-imaging-based-biomedicine), funded by the Wellcome Trust, 2024--2026 (Project leader)